ECP711 - Creativity and the Arts in Childhood

-This unit engages students in practical and theoretical studies based on learning about and through the visual arts, drama and music in early childhood and the primary years of schooling.
+This unit engages students in practical and theoretical studies based on learning about and through the Arts: visual arts, drama, music, dance and media arts, in early childhood and the primary years of schooling.
 Students engage in their own arts processes and reflect critically and creatively on a selected methodologies, pedagogies and philosophies as a basis for professional practice.
-Using a range of technologies students extend their knowledge of creative media and techniques appropriate for young children.
-Practice-led seminars focus on knowledge of current educational practices in arts education and provide opportunities for students to engage, guide, scaffold and assess children’s creative expression in an arts-centred curriculum and in diverse social and cultural settings.
+Using a range of technologies students extend their knowledge of creative media, techniques and processes appropriate for young children.
+Practice-led seminars focus on knowledge of current educational practices and curriculum in arts education and provide opportunities for students to engage, guide, scaffold and assess children’s creative expression in an arts-centred curriculum and in diverse social and cultural settings.

-Arts Education Curriculum Resource E-portfolio or Website (4000 words or equivalent) 60%
+Assessment 2 (Individual) - Arts Education Curriculum Resource E-portfolio or Website (3000 words or equivalent) - 60%

 Unit Fee Information

 Click on the fee link below which describes you: